burningion/get-firecrackin/README.md

 ping google.com
 ```

-# Taking Care of Startup
+# Make Networking Happen on Startup

 Great!
 We don't want to have to do this every time we run the machine.
 So let's first automatically login as the root user on our machine: